Module Catalogue 2023/24

 Teaching Rationale And Relationship

-Structured non-synchronous online lecture materials: alongside the lecture materials, students will be directed towards relevant online materials and prompted to answer questions and reflect.
+Online lecture materials: alongside the lecture materials, students will be directed towards relevant online materials and prompted to answer questions and reflect on the materials [IKO1, IKO2, IKO3 and IKO4].
+This will include materials such as blogs, podcasts or videos.

-Independent study: alongside seminar handouts, students will be directed towards cases or academic articles and will be asked a series of reflective questions; this will further develop their understanding of the areas and provide an opportunity to practice critical analysis of the sources being read.
+Academic Skills/Structured Reading: alongside seminar handouts, students will be directed towards key cases or relevant academic articles and will be asked a series of reflective questions; as part of this exercise students will develop their ability to evaluate sources [ISO4], develop their understanding of international law [IKO1 and IKO2].
+The choice to prepare structured reading also allows students the opportunity to develop their ability to manage their learning resources [ISO8]

-Assessment preparation and completion: as the summative assessment is a 24 hour exam, students will need sufficient time to undertake independent research and to prepare for their assessment.
+Assessment preparation and completion: the summative assessment is a 24-hour take home exam, and the formative mock take home exam is 5 hours.
+Students will also need sufficient time to prepare their small-group presentation and to prepare their notes and materials for their take-home exam.

 Reading Lists